isomerpages/moe-kentridgesec/_about-krss/Departments/Craft & Technology.md

 ### Programmes

 **Lower Secondary Modular Coursework**
-Through fun and age-appropriate mini projects, students gain awareness of aesthetics and experience hands-on lessons in the special rooms such as workshops kitchens and studios.
+Through fun and age-appropriate mini projects, students gain awareness of aesthetics and experience hands-on lessons in the special rooms such as workshops, kitchens and studios.

 **Upper Secondary Thematic Coursework**
 Thematic coursework emphasises the development of critical thinking skills such as analysis, planning, interpretation and evaluation.
 Given a set theme, upper secondary students are able to see their paper ideas turn into actual prototypes.